-This DM gets the ball position and the pass receiver as input parameters. to know where to use which type we implemented a fuzzy algorithm[19].
+This DM gets the ball position and the pass receiver as input parameters. to know where to use which type we implemented a fuzzy algorithm[21].
 This fuzzy algorithm according to the ball position and the player situation tells us which type is more proper.

-Fuzzy rule base for pass is as follows:
+The fuzzy rule base for the pass is as follows: